grapa-dev/grapa/docs-src/docs/vector_database_similarity.md

 ## Conclusion

 Grapa's vector database similarity search provides a powerful, cost-effective alternative to dedicated vector databases like Pinecone.
-With its unified API, advanced similarity algorithms, and native language integration, Grapa offers significant advantages for many use cases while maintaining competitive performance for small to medium-scale applications.
+With its unified API, advanced similarity algorithms, and native language integration, Grapa offers significant advantages for many use cases while maintaining acceptable performance for small to medium-scale applications (up to 15,000 records).

-The system's flexibility, combined with its comprehensive similarity algorithms and database integration capabilities, makes it an excellent choice for prototyping, development, and production applications where cost, simplicity, and algorithmic diversity are important factors.
+The system's flexibility, combined with its comprehensive similarity algorithms and database integration capabilities, makes it an excellent choice for prototyping, development, and testing applications where cost, simplicity, and algorithmic diversity are important factors.
+For production applications with larger datasets or strict performance requirements, consider using specialized vector databases like Pinecone.